Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 representation

-## Utilizing image density mdoels to solve inverse problems:
+## Utilizing image density models to solve inverse problems:
 Ultimately, we want to learn the density to use it!
 Inverse problems in signal processing (a particular approach: it is stochastic)
 ### Linear
 Solving inverse problem (updated version neurips)